Mechanical issue stops CTrain travel between Sunnyside and Lions Park Station

 -

+As recovery efforts get underway, hundreds of homes are still without power in the Laurentians after a tornado flattened trees and destroyed homes Saturday.

-Quebec Cree community skipping Pope's visit, focusing on healing activities at former residential school
+Quebec Cree community skipping Pope's visit, focus on healing at former residential school

 The Cree community of Chisasibi that is undergoing an investigation into possible graves near two residential schools on its territory will not be sending a delegation to meet with Pope Francis in the provincial capital.